tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 ## Bringing it all together!

-We can also parse a tree using a very similar idea as traversing over a list!
+We can also parse a tree by traversing a parser over it, the same way we parsed `string` by traversing a list of `Char`!

 Recall from earlier in this section: